 Our Supplier Code of Conduct emphasises the need for active monitoring and audit through day to day management processes to ensure and maintain compliance to the Code of Conduct.
-The firm's electronic risk compliance system, Cerico, is used to automate compliance processes for our clients, and we will use Cerico to automate our own processes, including capturing and recording outputs from our Responsible Business Questionnaire.
-The Questionnaire will be issued on an annual basis to key suppliers, as well as at the outset of each relationship and upon renewals, to ensure that we can monitor on-going compliance and improvements amongst our supply chain.
-We are also incorporating a standing agenda item on responsible business in our quarterly and annual supplier reviews with our key suppliers.
+The electronic risk compliance system, Cerico, is used to automate compliance processes for our clients, and we use Cerico to automate aspects of our own processes, including capturing and recording outputs from our Responsible Business Questionnaire used with key suppliers and/or suppliers that are perceived as carrying a higher risk of forced labour.
+We incorporate a standing agenda item on responsible business in our quarterly and annual supplier reviews with our key suppliers.

-The changes to our procurement process are communicated to members of staff who have responsibility for supplier relationships (our "buying community") through two primary channels: policy and training.
-We are in the process of updating our Procurement Policy to incorporate our approach to forced labour, and this is made available to all staff through our intranet.
-Alongside this, online training has already been carried out for our buying community through the Cerico system, and this will be followed up in the next financial year by in-person training to consolidate knowledge of forced labour risks.
+Our procurement process is communicated to members of staff who have responsibility for supplier relationships (our "buying community") through two primary channels: policy and training.
+Our Procurement Policy incorporates our approach to forced labour, and this is made available to all staff through our intranet.
+Alongside this, online training has been carried out for our buying community through the Cerico system, and this has been followed up in the financial year covered by this statement by in-person training to consolidate knowledge of forced labour risks.
 In addition, we plan to issue revised questionnaires to raise awareness amongst our key suppliers of what responsible business means to Pinsent Masons and what we expect of our suppliers in relation to modern slavery.

 We have incorporated provisions into our standard templates for supplier contracts to require suppliers to manage and reduce the risk of forced labour.
 These provisions require suppliers to recognise a commitment to removing forced labour and to take steps to reduce forced labour in their business and supply chain, and to provide information to us in relation to any instances of forced labour.
 We will also retain the ability to terminate contracts where the supplier has failed to deal adequately with any such risks.

-To ensure a high level of understanding of the risks of forced labour in our supply chains and our business, appropriate levels of training will be provided to our people.
+5.1 To ensure a high level of understanding of the risks of forced labour in our supply chains and our business, appropriate levels of training will be provided to our people.
 Our training programme for calendar year 2018 will include modern slavery awareness training for all our people in the jurisdictions where we operate.

-We believe that this coupled with our approach to supply chains and our open and transparent culture is effective in combatting forced labour within Pinsent Masons and its supply chains.
+5.2 We believe that this coupled with our approach to supply chains and our open and transparent culture is effective in combatting forced labour within Pinsent Masons LLP and its supply chains.

 This Statement will be reviewed annually and made available on our website.